Toronto In The Summer

 Especially compared to New York.

-It still feels busy and international, but there’s less aggression to it.
+It still feels busy and international, but there’s less urgency to it.

-People actually seem willing to sit outside for hours doing absolutely nothing productive.
+People seem perfectly content sitting outside for hours doing absolutely nothing productive.

-Even if you’re not a huge baseball person.
+Even if you’re not a huge baseball fan.

-There’s something about walking into the stadium on a warm evening with a beer and stadium food while the skyline glows behind the CN Tower that feels aggressively summer.
+There’s something about walking into Rogers Centre on a warm evening with a beer and stadium food while the skyline glows beneath the CN Tower.

-And somehow baseball always feels more romantic in person than it does on television.
+And somehow baseball always feels more romantic in person than it ever does on television.

 The CN Tower EdgeWalk Was Genuinely Terrifying

-Instead, the second they clip you into a harness and you step outside the tower, your brain immediately realizes:
+Instead, the second they clipped me into the harness and I stepped outside the tower, my body reacted long before my brain did.

 Equal parts panic and adrenaline.

-Probably because cities like New York, Montreal, and Los Angeles dominate most food conversations.
+Cities like New York, Montreal, and Los Angeles dominate most conversations about food.

 Busy counters.